Harry Potter and the Forbidden Journey

 Prior to leaving, we saw the final character you meet before getting on the ride (in the Room of Requirement): The Sorting Hat.
 He speaks and gives one final warning about safety and physical conditions that may prevent the ride from being enjoyable.
 As I mentioned before, signs from the greenhouses onward dictate that you will be dropped, spun, twisted, pulled, pushed, and otherwise.
 Whatever happens during this ride, it’s going to be intense.

-The proper exit for Harry Potter and the Forbidden Journey will be into “Filch’s Emporium of Confiscated Goods,” a shop inside the castle which I can only dream of at this point.
+The proper exit for Harry Potter and the Forbidden Journey will be into “Filch’s Emporium of Confiscated Goods,” a shop inside the castle that I can only dream of at this point.
 90% of the merchandise in the Wizarding World of Harry Potter will be entirely unique and exclusive… and from the promotional photos of the Emporium, I can only imagine what those goods will be.

 We also learned more about J.K.
 Rowling’s involvement in this theme park and its development.
 For Mr. Woodbury, the Harry Potter books established the richest of worlds with so many characters and artifacts we loved.
 The movies, then, took everybody’s own images of their characters and the world and gave a definition, a description, and a consolidation.
 The theme park, Mr. Woodbury says, is the next step, wherefore the world that everyone can agree on is expanded to a real, living and breathing environment.
 Hogwarts Castle is just one such example.